 Stem cell‐based therapies are being developed to treat many different conditions.
 Stem cells present a challenge from a regulatory standpoint where the cell is the product.
 A number of different assays are required to establish the efficacy and safety of stem cell products.
 In order for the use of stem cells to become mainstream, there needs to be a trained workforce who knows how to grow, expand and assess the quality of the various biotherapeutics derived from stem cells.
 The overarching goal of this project is to develop training curricula geared toward the technicians and scientists that will be needed to support this manufacturing sector.
 Having workers trained in stem cell handling and quality control (QC) testing will help make the US (and Texas) competitive in this emerging industry.

-Principle Investigator: Burchan Aydin, Texas A&M University-Commerce
+Principal Investigator: Burchan Aydin, Texas A&M University-Commerce

 Team Members: Mohan Kekar, Prairie View A&M University; Michael Starek, Texas A&M University-Corpus Christi; Jian Tao, Texas A&M High Performance Research Computing, TEES; & the City of Commerce Firefighting Department